clayne/bdvl/README.md

 ### 3.3.
 Notes

  * Automating this process sounds like it would be a good idea, but very messy.
-   * In this case I believe human intervention is the best route.
- * If you are using a **much** older version of bdvl & did not get a copy of `bedevil.h` before installation, gather what settings you can about the current installation.
+ * If you are using a **much** older version of bdvl & did not get a copy of `bedevil.h` before installation, or do not have access to `./bdv update` gather what settings you can about the current installation.
    * **The most important settings you must know**:
      * `INSTALL_DIR`, `BDVLSO` (+ `SOPATH`)
      * `PRELOAD_FILE`
-   * As long as you know at least these you can update an existing installation.
+   * As long as you know at least these you can update your super old installation of bdvl.
  * In the examples shown for installing an update of bdvl, `./bdv soname` is used.
    * If your target is an older version of bdvl it will not have this option available.
    * In that case just manually replace `./bdv soname` in the examples with the actual name of the rootkit.so on the target machine.